-While your code is paused at a breakpoint, you can view or change the values of variables, or modify the code.
+While your code is paused, you can view or change the values of variables, or you can modify the code.

 View the value of a variable while debugging to see whether a line of code has produced the expected result or not.
 To do this, position your mouse pointer to the left of the variable.
-The variable's current value appears in a data tip.
+The current value of the variable appears in a data tip.

 The data tip stays in view until you move the pointer.
 If you have trouble getting the data tip to appear, click the line containing the variable, and then move the pointer next to the variable.
 For more information, see Examine Values While Debugging.

 You can change the value of a variable while debugging to see if the new value produces expected results.
 With the program paused, assign a new value to the variable in the Command Window, Workspace browser, or Variables Editor.
 Then, continue running or stepping through the program.

 For example, here MATLAB is paused inside a

 n = 2:

 n = 7; in the command line